-I am interested in pushing race scholarship past the point of simply mapping racial inequality onto a set of taken-for-granted racial categories and asks the question "what is race."
-With that in mind, my research explores themes related to the origins of racialization and racialized social outcomes, the slipperiness of racial categories, and how physical appearance maps on to and intersects with race.
-Specifically, I use historical Census data and survey data to explore the origins of racial inequality and colorism and draw empirical connections between those historical origins and contemporary forms of racialized inequality.
-I also explore the processes underlying colorism and how physical characteristics, such as body size, produce racialized outcomes to better understand how race works.
-And I examine racial categorization and why people choose to identify the way that they do and/or change their identification.
+I am interested in pushing race scholarship past the point of simply mapping racial inequality onto a set of taken-for-granted racial categories.
+My research asks the question "what is race" and explores themes related to the origins of racialization and racialized social outcomes, the slipperiness of racial categories, and how physical appearance maps on to and intersects with race.
+I explore the origins of racial inequality, the origins of colorism, and draw empirical connections between historical origins and contemporary forms of racialized inequality.
+Moreover, I am investigating racial differences in health outcomes related to body weight discrimination and the intersections of fatness, race, and skin tone

 Reece, Robert L. 2019.
 “Coloring Racial Fluidity: How Skin Tone Shapes Multiracial Adolescents’ Racial Identity Changes.”
 Race and Social Problems.